Auto Body Repair Estimate

 Getting an Estimate

-Once you’ve chosen the collision repair service to provide an auto body estimate, you’ll need to make an appointment.
-It should take only around 30 minutes, and many shops offer free estimates.
+Once you’ve chosen to get an auto body estimate, you’ll need to make an appointment.
+Estimates take roughly 30 minutes, are commitment free, and are free of cost.
 This is not a process that you want to rush, as you want the most accurate estimate possible.
 After the inspection, you should receive an itemized estimate.

 Now is the time you should review the evaluation and ask the estimator any questions or voice any concerns.
 The costs for damage can vary according to the extent of the damage, parts availability, make and model of the vehicle, and the amount of labor required to complete the repair.
 They may ask you if you prefer OEM parts, meaning that you can choose to have original equipment manufacturer parts that could be more expensive, or you can let the body shop choose to source the parts from a reputable but more economical parts manufacturer.
 Remember that skilled labor comes at a premium, and paying for their expertise is an investment in your vehicle’s value and your safety.